Keystone

 Keystone was a farm and ranch community several miles southeast of the intersection of Buckhorn Creek and Farm Road 140 and seven miles southeast of Pearsall in east central Frio County.
 A rural school was established in the community around 1900; the schoolhouse was also used for a community center and for religious gatherings.
 School records for 1906 show twenty-seven students attending the one-teacher Keystone school.
 A large reservoir supported irrigation farming in the area in the 1920s; farm laborers from Mexico worked the fields surrounding Keystone and were housed in small colonias in what local sources described as a plantation-like arrangement.
 The Keystone school was consolidated with those of Pearsall in the mid-1920s.
 Although the school remained active in 1929, the community appears to have been largely abandoned.
 By 1936 the Keystone School was inactive, though several farms still remained in the area.

-Adapted from the official Handbook of Texas, a state encyclopedia developed by the Texas State Historical Association (TSHA).
+Adapted from the official Handbook of Texas, a state encyclopedia developed by Texas State Historical Association (TSHA).
 It is an authoritative source of trusted historical records.

 Belongs to

-Keystone is part of or belongs to the following places.
+Keystone is part of or belongs to the following places:

 Currently Exists